Apzyte-Gamer/syntaxsoup-chirpy/_posts/2024-2-26-verbotenbi0sctf2024.md

 Format: verboten{single_use_code:YYYY-MM-DD-HH-MM-SS}
 ```

 Looking inside some more files given we can find `\Users\randon\AppData\Local\ConnectedDevicesPlatform\dd683d380e7fa229\ActivitiesCache.db`.
-This database contains the contents we need, looking through with a hex editor we can find a deleted entry:
+This database contains the contents we need, looking through with a hex editor we can find a deleted entry (which we found searching for `content` in the file):

 ```json
 [